Abduljalil al-Singace: Activism

-2010 arrest
+Arrests

 In August 2010, he spoke at a conference at the British House of Lords, at which he criticized Bahrain's handling of human rights issues.
 On landing at Bahrain International Airport with his family on 13 August, he was arrested.
-A security official stated that Alsingance had "abused the freedom of opinion and expression prevailing in the kingdom".
-Government officials later stated that Alsingance had been arrested for "inciting violence and terrorist acts".
-Alsingance was represented by Mohammed al-Tajer, who would himself be arrested by security forces the following year.
+A security official stated that Al-Singace had "abused the freedom of opinion and expression prevailing in the kingdom".
+Government officials later stated that Al-Singace had been arrested for "inciting violence and terrorist acts".
+Al-Singace was represented by Mohammed al-Tajer, who would himself be arrested by security forces the following year.

-Alsingace was held incommunicado until February 2011, during which time he alleges that he suffered "physical and mental torture" as well as solitary confinement at the hands of authorities.
+Al-Singace was held incommunicado until February 2011, during which time he alleges that he suffered "physical and mental torture" as well as solitary confinement at the hands of authorities.
 He was briefly released before being re-arrested in March, following the widespread protests of the 2011-2012 Bahraini uprising.

-2011 arrest

-On 17 March, two days after protesters were evacuated from the Pearl Roundabout, Alsingace was arrested.
-His family said that on the middle of night about four dozens of police, some masked in plainclothes and some speaking Saudi accent broke into their house.
-A family member stated that Alsingace was beaten inside his house and on the street during the arrest, and he "saw them drag [Abdul Jalil] in his underwear and without his glasses, with a gun pointed at his head".
+On 17 March 2011, two days after protesters were evacuated from the Pearl Roundabout, Al-Singace was arrested.
+His family said that in the middle of night about four dozens of police, some masked in plainclothes and some people speaking in a Saudi accent broke into their house.
+A family member stated that Al-Singace was beaten inside his house and on the street during the arrest, and he "saw them drag [Abdul Jalil] in his underwear and without his glasses, with a gun pointed at his head".
 His eldest son, Husain (28 years old) was arrested the next week and sentenced by a military court to seven years in prison on 6 October.

 Imprisonment and mistreatment

-Alsingace was first taken to police station for few hours before being moved to Al Qurain military prison.
-According to his family, one month after his arrest, Alsingace was allowed to make a ninety-second phone call to them, and another one the following month.
-A Bahrain Independent Commission of Inquiry (BICI) report revealed that Alsingace was verbally and physically abused, and sexually assaulted, losing more than 10kg and suffering from multiple health problems as a result.
-According to the report, he was beaten on daily basis, and he told his daughter that he was raped and sexually abused by "finger thrust into his anus."
+Al-Singace was first taken to police station for few hours before being moved to Al Qurain military prison.
+According to his family, one month after his arrest, Al-Singace was allowed to make a ninety-second phone call to them, and another one the following month.
+A Bahrain Independent Commission of Inquiry (BICI) report revealed that Al-Singace was verbally and physically abused, and sexually assaulted, losing more than 10kg and suffering from multiple health problems as a result.
+According to the report, he was beaten on a daily basis, and he told his daughter that he was raped and sexually abused by "finger thrust into his anus."

-Despite being handicapped, Alsingace was forced to stand on his good leg without crutches for prolonged periods, put in solitary confinement for two months in a 2m x 3m dark cell and humiliated by being forced to "lick the shoes and wipe them on his face".
-Alsingace also stated at his trial that his prescription glasses and medications had been taken from him for nine weeks.
+Despite being handicapped, Al-Singace was forced to stand on his good leg without crutches for prolonged periods, put in solitary confinement for two months in a 2m x 3m dark cell and humiliated by being forced to "lick the shoes and wipe them on his face".
+Al-Singace also stated at his trial that his prescription glasses and medications had been taken from him for nine weeks.